-When it comes to purchasing a duvet, quality and comfort are the two important things that matter.
-But sometimes you can easily get confused by unusual terms such as “tog”.
+When it comes to purchasing a duvet, quality and comfort are the two important factors that matter.
+But sometimes you can easily get confused by technical terms such as “tog”.
 While tog may not describe the quality of the duvet, it refers to the warmth of the material.
-Eventually, this is an important aspect that can influence the comfort of the duvet.
+This is an important aspect that can influence the comfort of the duvet.

 There are different types of duvets out there.
 Usually, they range from £20 to over a hundred.
 Be sure to know what you want before making a decision.